openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_source.md

 ```

 * Delete or Retire a target concept source type by its UUID.
 Returns a `404 Not Found` status if concept source not exists.
 If user not logged in to perform this action, a `401 Unauthorized` status returned.
+* If the target concept source is referenced somewhere else in the database a `500 Internal Server Error` status is returned.

   ### Query Parameters